Healing With Live Montmorillonite Clay

 many bacteria; when bacteria encounters an environment abundant

-in clay it becomes surrounded by the clay, and imbedded in it.
+in clay it becomes surrounded by the clay, and embedded in it.
 The

 immediate result is that the bacteria are unable to receive nourishment